Adam-Wuth/Amazon_Reviews_NLP/README.md

 1. Link to github used in development: https://github.com/Adam-Wuth/NLP-project.git<br/>
 2. Link to final github: https://github.com/Adam-Wuth/Amazon_Reviews_NLP.git<br/>
 3. Link to Google Drive containing additional resources:https://drive.google.com/drive/folders/1guIdize8FzOsx_XGgixzWrsdJZ_BJPZs?usp=sharing<br/>
+## Future Steps
+An obvious first future step would be to get more computing power/time so we can really see the upper bound of the distillbert model.<br/>
+A second future step would be cleaning the dataset better to try and have more distinct differences between 2-3-4<br/>
+A third future step could be
 ## Authorship, attribution, and acknowledgements
 **Dataset setup and filtering:**<br/>
 Adam Wuth, *Lead*<br/>